A week after Helene smashed into the Southeast, power outages, water shortages and impassable roads stymie recovery - KESQ

 In the Southeast, roads were covered with cars, not feet of water.
 Bridges were still up.
 The lights were still on.
 The town of Chimney Rock – home to a popular North Carolina state park, breathtaking views and iconic rock formation – was still looking forward to visitors.

-A week later, more than 190 people are dead across six states and those who survived are still in disbelief after the historic storm pummeled their homes and communities.
+A week later, more than 190 people are dead across six states, making Helene the second-deadliest hurricane to hit the United States mainland since Hurricane Katrina in 2005.
+Those who survived are still in disbelief after the historic storm pummeled their homes and communities.
 Chimney Rock has been washed away, as have roads and bridges throughout the massive storm’s path.

 Survivors are pitching in for each other, bringing food and water, helping dig out and cut up knocked down trees.
 All are hoping for small victories, like getting their cell phone service back or finding a gas station that is open.

-More than a million customers remain in the dark, according to PowerOutage.us.
+Nearly a million customers were still without power as of Thursday morning, according to PowerOutage.us.
+Most are in the Carolinas, where regional energy provider Duke Energy says “major portions of the power grid … were simply wiped away.”

-Most are in the Carolinas, where “major portions of the power grid… were simply wiped away.”
+Helene’s swift floodwaters took out so many power poles and electric lines, infrastructure needs to be rebuilt before power is restored.

 Hundreds of roads remain closed, hampering efforts to send aid to hard-hit communities.
 And for those who left before Helene, it’s delayed their returns to check on family, friends and the state of their homes.
 Some areas are so inaccessible supplies are being delivered by mules and by air.

-In Weaverville, North Carolina, things are improving for the some 5,000 residents, but “they’re still pretty rough,” Mayor Patrick Fitzsimmons told CNN on Wednesday.
-The mayor was speaking from the grocery story: the only place in town that had working Wi-Fi, he said.
+In Weaverville, North Carolina, things are improving for around 5,000 residents, but “they’re still pretty rough,” Mayor Patrick Fitzsimmons told CNN on Wednesday.
+The mayor was speaking from the grocery store: the only place in town that had working Wi-Fi, he said.

 Relief efforts across the damaged areas are picking up as linemen restore power and the military and relief groups bring in people and supplies.
 On Wednesday, President Joe Biden deployed 1,000 troops from Fort Liberty in eastern North Carolina to the ravaged western part of the state.
 Biden visited North and South Carolina on Wednesday while Vice President Kamala Harris visited Augusta, Georgia, a city still under a curfew and a boil water advisory.